Fizika is Proud to Partner with Active Schools!

 Achieving health and physical literacy through energized learning

-The centerpiece of Fizika’s product line is the Active Learning Specialist course, an online graduate level course that teaches the science, methodologies, and leadership tools needed to apply the principles of using the body to help the mind learn effectively.
+The centerpiece of Fizika’s professional development offering is the Active Learning Specialist course, an online graduate level course that teaches the science, methodologies, and leadership tools needed to apply the principles of using the body to help the mind learn effectively.

 The course is: